 Share This

-The Free Application for Federal Student Aid (FAFSA) for the 2024-2025 academic year will open this year in December, and, as a general rule, should be submitted as soon as possible.
+The Free Application for Federal Student Aid (FAFSA) for the 2025-2026 academic year will open by December 1, 2024 (fingers crossed) and, as a general rule, should be submitted as soon as possible.
 To submit the FAFSA, go to https://studentaid.gov/.

-The federal deadline for submitting the FAFSA for 2024-2025 is June 30, 2025, but this is a little misleading.
+The federal deadline for submitting the FAFSA for 2025-2026 is June 30, 2026, but this is a little misleading.
 Most states and colleges have MUCH EARLIER deadlines for their financial aid applications.
-In order to get a crack at those state funds and college endowments for the upcoming college year, it is wise to submit the FAFSA (and the CSS Profile if necessary) as soon as possible after they open for submission.
+To get a crack at those state funds and college endowments for the upcoming college year, it is wise to submit the FAFSA (and the CSS Profile if necessary) as soon as possible after they open for submission.

 Here is the list of state deadlines.
 To find specific college financial aid deadlines, just search the name of the school + “financial aid deadline.”

 Meanwhile, the CSS Profile has opened for submission as of October 1st.
-The CSS Profile is an additional financial form required by more than 200 colleges to determine institutional aid.
-To learn more about the CSS Profile, check out our live webinar, Decoding the CSS Profileon October 19th.
+The CSS Profile is an additional financial form required by more than 200 colleges and scholarship organizations to determine institutional aid.
+To learn more about the CSS Profile, check out our blog post, A Guide to the CSS Profile.

 If you have questions about completing financial aid applications, maximizing need-based aid, or college financial planning despite NOT qualifying for need-based aid, please don’t hesitate to reach out to one of our coaches: